dancormier/react-native-swipeout/README.md

 1. `cd example`
 2. `npm install`
-3. `react-native run-ios` or `react-native run-android` (with you device attached or Android emulator running)
+3. `react-native run-ios` or `react-native run-android` (with your device attached or Android emulator running)

 ## To Do